larissam/DecorateIt/README.md

 <code>$ python routes.py </code>

+### Alternate versions
+1. [DecorateIt without OpenCV](https://github.com/larissam/DecorateIt-NoOpenCV) - download this repo to run locally if OpenCV is difficult to configure.
+2. [DecorateIt on Heroku](http://decorateit5.herokuapp.com/) - In-progress version deployed on Heroku.
+Caveats: does not have photobooth or OpenCV functionality.
+Only tested on Chrome version 39.0.2171.71 running OSX.

 ### How it works

 - Image enhancement (eye enlargement and skin smoothing) done using OpenCV.
 First, OpenCV is used to detect the face and eyes.
 Then, it enlarges the eyes.
 To improve blending, it applies a transparency mask (created by deconstructing the image into r,g,b channels and reconstructing it with an alpha/transparency channel) to each enlarged eye before pasting it back on the face.
 Finally, bilateral filtering is used to smooth facial skin without sacrificing image sharpness.
 - Image editor built using pure HTML5 Canvas and Javascript.
 Javascript uses the mouse's position on the canvas to determine where to draw.
 No plugins used.
 - Photobooth built using pure HTML5 canvas and Javascript.
 No plugins used.

-### Stack:
+### Stack
 - Photo editor and photobooth: HTML5 Canvas, JavaScript, HTML, CSS, Bootstrap
 - Image processing, email handling, and database: Python, OpenCV, SQLite, SQLAlchemy, Flask-Mail
 - Framework: Flask

-### Notes

-OpenCV can be difficult to install and configure.
-For your convenience, is a [version without the OpenCV image processing](https://github.com/larissam/DecorateIt-NoOpenCV).
-Additionally, here is an in-progress [version deployed on Heroku](http://decorateit5.herokuapp.com/).